zumasys/docs/site/docs/jbase/jql/calling-a-subroutine-from-a-dictionary-item/README.md

 010     RETURN
 ```

-Note that the program is using named-COMMON to allow the **running\_total** variable to persist when the subroutine is CALL'd for each record being processed.
+Note that the program is using named COMMON to allow the **running\_total** variable to persist when the subroutine is CALL'd for each record being processed.

 Line 5 is intialized to 1 at the start of a jQL query and is incremented for each record processed.